janvi7109/ZenseProject/README.md

 run the following command on terminal</p>
 $ python3 "filename.py"

-Website
+<p>Website</p>
-Local Library website is created using so to run the development server and start browsing run following command on terminal
+<p>Local Library website is created using so to run the development server and start browsing run following command on terminal</p>
 $ python3 manage.py runserver